brightly-salty/qbcanon/literature/young-reader.md

 tableOfContents: true
 ---

-This is the homepage for the *Young Reader Literature* category.
+This is the homepage for the *Young Reader Literature* category, a subcategory of [Literature](../index.html).

 ### William H. Armstrong